 We encourage our clients who have gotten a discharge to check their credit report a month or two later to make sure that all the debts which were discharged are listed at a zero balance. (the debt stays on the report for 7 years but getting a zero balance report helps your credit score).
 If this is not on the report we recommend writing to each agency (addresses and contacts on annualcreditreport website), demanding a correction.
 The letter should be send certified mail and attach a copy of the discharge and schedule F.

 There is a lot of information available about credit scores.
 See About credit scores

 The most important thing, however, is to be proactive about your debt problems.
-We always start from your situation, and help you understand your budget and alternatives, so you can develop the plan that works best for you.
+Our New Jersey bankruptcy lawyers always start from your situation, and help you understand your budget and alternatives, so you can develop the plan that works best for you.